CMSgov/bcda-static-site/_pages/partially-adjudicated-claims-data.md

 {% endcapture %}

 {% capture a7AccordionContent %}
 Every Claim has only 1 ClaimResponse.
-Version numbers aren’t currently provided. <a href="https://groups.google.com/forum/#!forum/bc-api" target="blank" rel="noopener">Contact us</a> if you’d like us to explore versioning in the future.
+Version numbers aren’t currently provided. <a href="https://groups.google.com/forum/#!forum/bc-api" target="_blank" rel="noopener noreferrer">Contact us</a> if you’d like us to explore versioning in the future.
 {% endcapture %}

 {% capture a8AccordionContent %}
 No, these 2 fields are not currently available.
-Join our<a href="https://groups.google.com/forum/#!forum/bc-api" target="blank" rel="noopener"> Google Group</a> if you have feedback to improve the availability of data elements.
+Join our<a href="https://groups.google.com/forum/#!forum/bc-api" target="_blank" rel="noopener noreferrer"> Google Group</a> if you have feedback to improve the availability of data elements.
 {% endcapture %}

 {% capture a9AccordionContent %}
-BCDA is continuously working to source and add new data fields. <a href="https://groups.google.com/forum/#!forum/bc-api" target="blank" rel="noopener">Contact us</a> if there are any fields you’d like added.
+BCDA is continuously working to source and add new data fields.
+Message us in our <a href="https://groups.google.com/forum/#!forum/bc-api" target="_blank" rel="noopener noreferrer">Google Group</a> if there are any fields you’d like added.
 {% endcapture %}

 <!-- Insert accordions -->